1. Briefly describe the curriculum for the Renaissance Engineering Programme (REP).

 Students have to indicate their choice of specialisation at the end of Year 1.

-12. What are the primary differences between the overseas universities in the US (Berkeley and Northwestern), London (Imperial) and Vancouver (University of British Columbia)?
+12. What are the primary differences between the overseas universities in the US (Berkeley and Northwestern), London (Imperial) and Canada (University of British Columbia, University of Toronto and University of Waterloo)?

-REP students should expect differences in culture and environment during their experiences in Berkeley, Northwestern, Imperial and University of British Columbia.
+REP students should expect differences in culture and environment during their experiences in University of California, Berkeley (UCB), Northwestern University (NU), Imperial College London (ICL), University of British Columbia (UBC), University of Toronto (UoT) and University of Waterloo (UoW).
 In addition, each partner university has different characteristics.
 For UCB, the focus is more on entrepreneurial start-up.
 For ICL, the focus is more on Aerospace.
-For Northwestern, the courses are more design-centric.
+For NU, the courses are more design-centric.
 For UBC, it is more on their inter-disciplinary collaboration.
+For UoT, there is a strong focus in innovation and diverse student life.
+For UoW, the focus is on problem-based and experiential learning.

 Before you make a decision, it is advisable to talk to seniors who have already been to these places.
 In addition, there are resources available online that reflect the academic strengths of the different schools.
-By taking a holistic approach to evaluate, REP students will be able to decide on the place that best suits their needs.
-In terms of internship arrangement, students heading to Imperial and Northwestern will start their internship before the start of their 3rd academic year while those in Berkeley and British Columbia will do it at the end of their 3rd academic year.
+REP students can decide on the place that best suits their needs.
+In terms of professional attachment arrangement, students heading to ICL and NU will start their professional attachment before the start of their 3rd academic year while those in UCB and UBC, UoT and UoW will do it at the end of their 3rd academic year.

 13. Can one take more courses or change modules when overseas?